mozilla/donate.mozilla.org/docs/Metrics.md

 * The root URL for our donation site should always show be our current [champion]() (best performer)
 * All links we promote on external properties (snippet, etc) should link to the core version of the form. e.g. donate.mozilla.org
-* Routing to temporary test URLs is managed via Optimizely via the core URL
 * Tests are run against temporary test URLs
 ** These URLs are named in ways to identify the test function ** e.g. donate.mozilla.org/visual-background-de